Granular segregation across flow geometries: a closure model for the particle segregation velocity: Conclusions

 Although determining the segregation velocity using particle-level force models allows the application of the advection-diffusion-segregation equation across a wider range of conditions, there is more work to be done.
+For instance, predictions of segregation from the force-based approach could be compared to previously proposed segregation kinematics models for specific flow and material combinations (e.g., \cite{fry2018effect,rousseau_bridging_2021,trewhela_experimental_2021,jing_drag_2022,singh2024continuum}).
 Extensions to polydisperse particle size distributions, combined size and density segregation, more complex flow geometries, and non-spherical particles are needed.
 Of particular interest is increasing the size ratio range that can be accurately modelled.
 The mixture segregation force (\ref{eq:mixture_tanh1}) has only been shown to be valid for $R_d<3$ and the coefficient of drag (\ref{eq:drag_coefficient}) for $R_d<5$.
 The challenge is that for large $R_d$ the nature of particle interactions changes.
 In fact, for $R_d \geq 6.464$ small particles fall freely through the interstices between large particles even if the particles are not undergoing shear, a process called free sifting.
 This effect begins to influence segregation for $R_d>3$ \citep{gao2023percolation,gao2024shearpercolation}, well before unhindered free sifting occurs at $R_d = 6.464$.
-Since many practical granular flows in industry and geophysics have very broad size ranges, more work is clearly warranted to better understand and predict the segregation of ``fine'' particles with $R_d \geq 4$.
+Since many practical granular flows in industry and geophysics consist of mixtures with very broad size distributions, more work is clearly warranted to better understand and predict the segregation of ``fine'' particles with $R_d \geq 4$.
 Other physical effects can also play important roles in segregation.
 Of particular interest in the chemical and pharmaceutical industries is interparticle cohesion, which can result from moisture, surface roughness, electrostatic charging, stickiness, and other causes.
 In some cases, cohesion reduces segregation, while in other cases fine particles agglomerate into large clusters which then segregate.
 A very different issue is the coupling between the granular flow field and granular segregation, which we ignore here by simply assuming that the flow is relatively unaffected by segregation.
-Progress is being made in this area \citep{sahu_particle_2023,liu2023coupled,singh2024continuum}, but more work can be done.
+Progress is being made in this area \citep{barker2021coupling,sahu_particle_2023,liu2023coupled,edwards2023particle,maguire2024particle,singh2024continuum}, but more work can be done.
 In short, while this paper arguably closes the loop on segregation prediction for noncohesive particles with $R\lesssim 3$ by providing a particle-level force-based approach for predicting the segregation velocity, much work remains to be done for larger size ratios, cohesive particles, coupling flow to segregation, and many other practical aspects of granular segregation.